-Teams can have up to 5 members, and at least one must be a student of Downing College.
+Teams can have up to 6 members, and at least one must be a student of Downing College, or a recent graduate from Downing.

-The deadline for entries to the first round of the competition is 5th January 2020 at 6.00pm.
+The deadline for entries to the first round of the competition is midnight, 1 January 2024.
 Entries of the best business ideas will be shortlisted and be offered presentation skills training and the chance to pitch their idea for the chance to win up to £2,000!